How to Manage Annual Leave Effectively

 Can HRX Software manage the process for me and my Business?

 Without a doubt, HRX can make your annual leave process quicker, slicker, and less painful.
 HRX will automate your whole annual leave process so that it runs smoothly and you have full oversight.
 Employees can log in and request a holiday from their desktop, laptop, or mobile device.
 They can check and see if anyone else on the team already has those dates booked off.
-This can help to avoid conflicting requests and once submitted, their manager can approve or decline the request, all in a couple of clicks.
+This can help to avoid conflicting requests and once submitted, their manager can approve or decline the request.
 HRX also shows an employee their annual leave entitlement balance so they know how many days they have available to take.

 For managers, there is also the handy dashboard that shows who is on leave and if you have any pending requests.
 With our reporting feature, you can also track annual leave usage.
 This helps you to look after the well-being of staff by making sure that they are taking leave and don’t have a large amount left coming towards the end of the year which might then in turn create issues around workforce planning.

-If you want the annual leave headache to be a thing of the past then get in touch with us and be sure to sign up for our free 30 day trial!
+If you want the annual leave headache to be a thing of the past then contact us and sign up for our free 30-day trial!

 Similar Blogs